1.Santander Edge Student Account

 £0

-This account is particularly appealing due to its combination of a £100 cash incentive and Deliveroo vouchers, which cater directly to student needs.
-The absence of monthly fees further enhances its attractiveness, making it a competitive option for students.
+This account is particularly appealing due to its combination of cash incentives and Deliveroo vouchers, which cater to the lifestyle of students.
+The interest-free overdraft and absence of monthly fees further enhance its attractiveness, making it a competitive choice for student banking.

 Pros: